lizzynaameh/Topic-Modeling-on-Jeopardy-Trivia/README.md

 You can interact with the live Jeopardy!
 Quiz Game app here.

-* the answer is 'Poison Ivy League' *
+* the answer is 'The Birth of Venus Williams' *